Crowdfunding - financing or more?

 - Does anything change in the tax assessment if the filmmakers found an association which is recognised by the tax authorities as being of public benefit and this association produces the film (otherwise the same facts)?

 The American football club Black Cheetahs has launched a crowdfunding project on the localheros.ch platform.
 Localheros.ch operates a free donation portal where local clubs, cooperatives, foundations or even private individuals (e.g. athletes, artists) can collect money for the implementation of a project of public benefit in Switzerland.

-The Black Cheetahs association urgently needs new equipment for the first and second teams (cost of CHF 25,000), in which young people between the ages of 10 and 18 train.
-In addition, the clubhouse is to be renovated (CHF 75,000) and the fees for the two coaches and costs for away tournaments (CHF 40,000) are to be secured over the next two years.
-Crowdfunding will therefore be used to raise CHF 140,000 are to be collected via crowdfunding.
+The club Black Cheetahs urgently needs new equipment for the first and second team (costs of CHF 25'000), in which young people between 10 and 18 years train.
+In addition, the clubhouse is to be renovated (CHF 75,000) and the fees for the two coaches and costs for away tournaments (CHF 40,000) are to be secured for the next two years.
+Therefore, CHF 140,000 are to be collected via crowdfunding.

-Private donors who donate CHF 100 or more receive merchandise (caps, mascots of the association) as a token of gratitude, commercial donors who donate CHF 5,000 or more receive an advertising page in the association's annual magazine as a token of gratitude.
-The association generates further income only through the sale of food and drinks at the annual summer festival (approx. CHF 25'000 per year) and through the statutory membership fees of CHF 30'000 per year.
-The association is exempt from profit tax as a non-profit association according to Art.
+Private donors who donate CHF 100 or more receive merchandise (caps, the association's mascot) as a thank you, while commercial donors who donate CHF 5,000 or more receive an advertising page in the association's annual magazine as a thank you.
+Further income is generated by the sale of food and drinks at the annual summer festival (approx. CHF 25'000 per year) and by the statutory membership fees of CHF 30'000 per year.
+The association is exempt from taxes on profits as a non-profit association according to Art.
 56 Bst. g DBG and has not yet been entered in the VAT register.

 The operator of the localheros.ch Platform, the Swiss financial institution Bank Sparbatzen, receives no remuneration; it merely secures in the GTC the unrestricted right to use project information (text, images, videos) for any publication for sales and marketing purposes.